Saints Joachim and Anne

 Many parents think their child is perfect.
 Only two sets of parents were ever right.
-Saint Mary and Saint Joseph raised a perfect God-son, while the parents of Saint Mary conceived their daughter in the normal human fashion but without the stain of original sin.
-So their daughter was superior to them from the start, and it had nothing to do with hubris.
-Today’s feast celebrates those humble parents of Mary, unnamed in Scripture, but known to long tradition as Saints Joachim and Anne.
-They reared the perfect child, and were grandparents to the Son of God.
+Saint Mary and Saint Joseph had a child through grace and raised that perfect God-son to adulthood.
+The parents of Saint Mary conceived their daughter in the normal human fashion but without the stain of original sin.
+So their daughter was superior to them from the start, yet it had nothing to do with hubris.
+Today’s feast celebrates those humble parents of Mary, unnamed in Scripture but known to long tradition as Saints Joachim and Anne.
+They reared the perfect child and were grandparents to the Son of God.

-There is a powerful modern tendency to spiritualize Jesus of Nazareth.
-To assert that what matters most is that He was, not who he was or what he did.
+There is a powerful modern tendency to spiritualize Jesus of Nazareth, to assert that what matters most is that He was, not who he was or what he did.
 This spiritualizing sees Jesus as the highest human manifestation of an ideal, a concept, or a religious principle, but not necessarily as a real man.
 Such thinking readily accepts that the divine is in the grand sweep of time, in the universal vagaries expressed by karma, transcendentalism, the chi, the tao, nature, and the dreamcatcher.
-This approach implicitly sees material reality as a mask.
-The physical environment is a curtain that must be pulled to the side to reveal the truer, hidden realities of the spirit-based world that invisibly governs the earth.
-There are many problems with such a worldview, most importantly that it rejects, a priori, that God would communicate Himself to us in outward forms.
+This approach implicitly sees material reality as a mask, and the natural environment as a curtain that must be pulled to the side to reveal the truer, hidden realities of the spirit-based world that invisibly governs the earth.
+There are many problems with such a worldview.
+Most significantly, it rejects, a priori, that God would communicate Himself to us in outward, tangible, historical, forms.

 For the salvation of just one man there would be no need for a Church, for the incarnation, or for the cross.
 But no one exists by himself and so no one can save himself by himself.
 There is never just one man.
 Everyone comes from two others.
-The body implies descent from others while the spirit does not.
+The body implies descent from others in a way a spirit does not.
 Jesus Christ gave us His Body and Blood in the Holy Eucharist, not a treatise of lofty ideals.
 He did not hand out bibles at the Last Supper, look the Apostles in the eyes, and say “Read this in memory of me.”
-When He gives His body He gives the DNA of Mary and Anne and Joachim.
+When He gives us His body He gives us the DNA of Mary and Anne and Joachim.
 We touch God.
 We eat God.
 We digest God.
 God becomes part of us.
 His body becomes our body.
-And that Body, that flesh and that blood, came down through His grandparents Saints Joachim and Anne.
+And that Body, that flesh and that blood, came down through His grandparents, Saints Joachim and Anne.

-Saints Joachim and Anne, may your quiet, hidden roles in the Divine plan inspire all who work in the Church behind the scenes and out of view, to persevere in providing crucial support for the Church’s saving mission.
+Saints Joachim and Anne, may your quiet, hidden roles in the Divine plan inspire all who do the Church’s work behind the scenes and out of view to persevere in supporting the Church’s saving mission.